 There was no escaping the reality of the situation.

-Pine-Richland sophomore quarterback Oobi Strader said he and his teammates thought about it all week entering a rematch against Peters Township, which handed the Rams a 26-point loss in the WPIAL Class 5A championship game a season ago, looming.
+Pine-Richland sophomore quarterback Oobi Strader said he and his teammates thought about it all week with a rematch against Peters Township, which handed the Rams a 26-point loss in the WPIAL Class 5A championship game a season ago, looming.

 “We knew we needed revenge on this team because of what they did last year,” Strader said.
 “There was a lot of back and forth on social media.”